FOR MARINE EMERGENCIES PLEASE CONTACT JOINT RESCUE COORDINATION CENTRE (JRCC) on VHF Channel 16 or CALL 1-800-567-5111, *16 or #727 or Dial 9-1-1

 It’s important to note that a CISM request isn’t limited to RCMSAR activities or incidents; it can extend to events or incidents in a member’s personal life.

-Following this review HQ will then ensure the necessary resources (peer support personnel) to conduct an intervention are assigned.
-Following assignment, based on need, a peer support person or support team will then actively begin the intervention process.
+Following this review, peer support personnel will be assigned.
+Following assignment, based on need, a peer support person or support team will then actively begin the process.

 All support provided through the CISM program is confidential.